Sierra Leone Civil War

 As noted above, President Kabbah had fled to Guinea in search of support against the new junta and found it in Economic Community of West African States Monitoring Group (ECOMOG) an agreement between the armies of west Africa to work together primarily led by Nigerian troops and financed by the Nigerian economy.
 ECOMOG was appalled at the level of violence that erupted after Koroma had declared the war over and it marched on the capital city of Freetown in support of the exiled Kabbah government driving the rebels out, paving the way for Kabbah's return in March 1998 by which time Sankoh had been imprisoned and his place taken by Sam Bokari, a man known for his brutal tactics including rape, murder and forced amputation.
 However early in January of the following year, the RUF marched back into Freetown temporarily ousting the ECOMOG troops in battles that saw 5000 dead before they were again forced to flee the city.

 By now the Sierra Leone civil war had been raging for eight years so when in May 1999 a ceasefire was called, there was cautious optimism for the talks convened in Togo that saw Sankoh of the RUF released from prison and made vice-president of Sierra Leone with control over the diamond mines in exchange for acceptance of UN peacekeeping troops.
 The Lamo Peace Accord came under pressure just over a year later when RUF rebels, led by Sam Bokari, again advanced on Freetown killing and abducted hundreds of UN peacekeepers.
 That year, 2000, saw governments such as that of the UK intervene to get their nationals out of Sierra Leone, however the tide was turning and by the spring of 2001 the UN had begun to secure the area and disarm the rebels, which saw 45,000 fighters disarmed by the time the war was formally declared over in January 2002.
 Kabbah went on to secure a victory in subsequent elections whilst Sankoh died whilst awaiting trial for war crimes.
-The video (below) explains the Sierra Leone civil war in more detail.
+The video (above) explains the Sierra Leone civil war in more detail.

-Volunteer by Country
+by Country

-Sponsor a Child
+a Child

 Sponsor a Child in Africa

-All About Africa
+All About

 African Resources